Balage/Big-Red-Button/README.md

 The Keyboard class specifies separate function calls for page 0x01 and page 0x07 keys.
 Constants for the most common key codes, and modifier keys are defined in `VbsKeyboard.h`.

-### Page 0x07 key calls
+### Page 0x07 key calls (regular keys)
-These are for the regular keys.

 ``` c++
 Keyboard.PressKey(uint8_t key, uint8_t modifier = MOD_NONE)
 ```
-Issues a key press and then immediately a key release for the specified `key`.
+Issues a key press and then immediately a release for the specified `key`.
 One or multiple `modifier`-s can specified to be pressed with the key, like Ctrl, Alt, Shift or GUI (Window key).

 ``` c++
 Keyboard.HoldKey(uint8_t key, uint8_t modifier = MOD_NONE)